 To dispute a debit card transaction, complete a Debit Dispute form and provide a written statement for each transaction being disputed.

-To dispute an ACH transaction, complete a Written Statement of Unauthorized ACH Transaction form.
+To dispute an ACH transaction, complete a Written Statement of Unauthorized Debit form.

 Submit a Change of Address

-To update your street or mailing address, we must receive your written authorization.
-You may provide this at any Lanco FCU branch or by updating your profile in Online Banking.
+To update your street or mailing address, visit any Lanco FCU branch or send us a secure message in Online Banking.
 (We are not able to accept change of address requests via phone, mail or e-mail.)

 Request or Change an ACH Origination